pupilfirst/pupilfirst/docs/README.md

 # Index

-This is the index page of the documentation site.
-It'll need to be filled in.
+This is the documentation for the PupilFirst LMS.
+Use the navigation bar to the left to browse topics.